Dollar Liquidity and Global Markets Reading Framework

-This page is best used as an interpretive framework for linking several parts of the same system.
-The first layer is access to dollar funding.
-The second layer is balance-sheet willingness across intermediaries that fund, hedge, and refinance global exposures.
-The third layer is the spillover into asset prices, capital flows, and risk appetite.
-Market reactions become more coherent when these layers are read together instead of as isolated price moves.
+Global market pricing often reflects three connected layers at once: access to dollar funding, balance-sheet willingness across intermediaries that fund and hedge global exposures, and the spillover into asset prices, capital flows, and risk appetite.
+Market moves usually become more coherent when those layers are read together rather than as isolated price changes.

 Layer 1: identify whether the pressure is really about dollar funding

-The framework starts by asking whether the market move is being driven by changes in access to dollars, by the price of that access, or by a different macro force altogether.
-When refinancing becomes harder, hedging costs rise, and dealers or banks become less willing to extend balance sheet, the move is more likely to belong inside a dollar-liquidity interpretation.
+The first question is whether the move is being driven by changes in access to dollars, by the price of that access, or by a different macro force altogether.
+When refinancing becomes harder, hedging costs rise through cross-currency basis, and dealers or banks become less willing to extend balance sheet, the move is more likely to belong inside a dollar-liquidity interpretation.
 When those conditions are stable, the explanation may lie elsewhere even if the dollar itself is moving.

-The point at this stage is not to reduce the whole framework to one market signal.
-It is to distinguish genuine funding strain from ordinary price volatility.
+The aim at this stage is to separate genuine funding strain from ordinary price volatility.
 That distinction matters because global markets can register stress through funding channels before the full move becomes obvious in broad asset indexes.

 Layer 2: map how offshore dollar channels widen or contain the shock